Introduction

 Myth 1: Minoxidil works instantly

 Nope.
-It can take 3 to 6 months before you start seeing visible results.
+You may require 3 to 6 months to begin recording visible results.
 Patience is key.

 Myth 2: If you stop using Minoxidil, your hair will fall out faster